xJibrilx/Please-Hire-Me/README.md

 # Please-Hire-Me
-From beginner to experience to dump your repo's to get you HIRED
+From beginner to experience a place to dump your repo's to get you HIRED